archan937/ex_united/README.md

   2 tests, 0 failures, 1 excluded
   ```

-### Exclude certain dependencies within spawned nodes
+### Exclude certain dependencies for all spawned nodes

-You can exclude certain (Mix) dependencies from your spawned nodes by for instance
+You can exclude certain (Mix) dependencies for ALL spawned nodes by for instance
 adding `exclude: [:inch_ex]` to the options.
 This can significantly improve
 the speed of your tests.